View course descriptions for

 BA 220 Business English (3) Offered Fall, Spring.
 Prereq.: At least “C-” in EN 121 or 123.
 Students complete an in-depth study of punctuation, capitalization, and number style and apply this knowledge as they edit various business documents.

-BA 224 Business Practicum (1) Offered Both sem., Interterm, and Summer.
-Prereq.: Sophomore or above with a major or minor in the business department other than criminal justice and approval from chair of business; prereq. for BA 225: BA 224, a major or minor in the business department other than criminal justice, and approval from chair of business.
+BA 224, 225 Business Practicum (1 each) Offered Both sem., Interterm, and Summer.
+Prereq. for BA 224: Sophomore or above with a major or minor in the business department other than criminal justice and approval from chair of business; prereq. for BA 225: BA 224, a major or minor in the business department other than criminal justice, and approval from chair of business.
 Students obtain field experience in an approved business for a minimum of 40 hours.

 BA 300 Principles of Free-Market Economics (3) Offered Fall, Spring.
 The student will assess the principles of supply, demand, inflation, employment levels, financial institutions, fiscal and monetary policy, global markets, and economic theory from a free-market perspective.
 This course may be taken as a social science elective.